menu

 Overview

 Essex is a tiny city located in the state of Iowa.
-With a population of 717 people and just one neighborhood, Essex is the 378th largest community in Iowa.
-Much of the housing stock in Essex was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 721 people and just one neighborhood, Essex is the 378th largest community in Iowa.
+Essex has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Occupations and Workforce